Why Google Might Rank AI-Written Content Higher Than Yours (And How to Fight Back)

 Why AI Content Sometimes Outranks Human Content

 Here’s the hard truth: Google doesn’t care whether a human, a robot, or a team of squirrels wrote your content.
 It only cares about value, structure, and optimization.
+And this is exactly where AI often sneaks ahead.

 The Myth: “Human Content Is Always Better”